 A legislative vote may only be held on the regional forum or on a secure voting website as described in Article 1, Section 2 of this Act.
 All legislative votes in the Social Liberal Union shall be held by secret ballot, subject to the requirements of the Constitution and this Act.

 Section 3.
 Bill Debate Thread and Manner of Voting

 For legislative votes, the author shall create a thread on the regional forum, accessible to all eligible Member States, for the bill to be subject to public scrutiny and comment, except as otherwise provided for by Section 2 of this Article.
-Once the bill's mandatory public debate period (if imposed by the Constitution) has lapsed, the author thereof may create a poll on that thread, setting a voting period on the poll only as expressly authorized by the Speaker of the Union, or, provide a link to a secure voting website, if permitted Section 2 of this Article, under the supervision of the Speaker of the Union.
+Once the bill's mandatory public debate period (if imposed by the Constitution) has lapsed, the author thereof may create a poll on that thread, setting a voting period on the poll only as expressly authorized by the Speaker of the Union, or, provide a link to a secure voting website, as may be authorized pursuant to Section 2 of this Article, under supervision of the Speaker.
 The author of a bill may withdraw their bill from consideration at any time before it is passed.
 To ensure secrecy of ballots, if a poll on the relevant forum thread is utilized for voting, the Member State putting the bill to vote shall set the results of the poll to be hidden until the poll is expired.